gigasquid/clojure-mxnet/README.md

 ## Punch List

-* High Level Documentation of project organization
-* Test out on clean install for rough edges
 * Have people test all builds (OSX, Linux cpu, Linux gpu)
 * Add license to each file
 * PR for merge